ofenrohr/ksquares/src/alphaDots/README.md

 ![*Histogram of moves left on a 3x3 board for 1.000.000 samples*](movesLeftDist.png)

-The value is calculated as follows:
+The value from the selected child node is used.
+In case of not using MCTS, the value is calculated as follows:

 ```
 value = (OwnBoxes - EnemyBoxes) / TotalBoxes
 ```

 Create a Stage Four dataset with one of the following commands: